-National Guard boosts presence in Flint to aid water crisis
+National Guard boosts Flint presence over water crisis

 Flint — The National Guard is boosting its presence in Flint as part of an effort to assist in dealing with the city’s drinking water crisis.

 The state says about 70 guard members will be stationed Monday in Flint, more than double the earlier number in place.
 Officials say teams visited nearly 5,000 Flint homes Sunday, providing free bottled water, filters, replacement cartridges and water testing kits.